Devsm7/Hasem-StratAI-/README.md

 - **Computer Vision** (for event detection and analysis)
 - **Deep Learning Models** (for player, ball, and referee recognition)
 - **YOLOv8** (for object detection)
+- Supervision (for detection processing and annotations)
+- OpenCV (for image and video processing)
+- PyTorch (for deep learning model training and inference)
 - **NumPy & Pandas** (for data processing)
 - **Python** (for AI model development and integration)
+- Jupyter Notebook (for experimentation and model training)

 ## Installation